forestryio/forestry.io/hugo/content/_index.md

 blocks:
 hero:
   headline: A static CMS that **commits**
-  textline: Sync your Jekyll, Hugo or VuePress site.
-Your editors will love it and
+  textline: Sync your Gatsby, Hugo, Jekyll or VuePress sites.
+Your editors will love
-    won’t realize they’re making commits.
+    it and won’t realize they’re making commits.
   ctas:
   - permalink: https://app.forestry.io/signup
     textline: Import Your Site Now